rotemyohanan/time-machine/Spring/annotations.md

 ----
 The @Component annotation marks a java class as a bean so the **component-scanning mechanism** so spring can pick it up and pull it into the **application contex**.

- 1. Such classes are considered as candidates for auto-detection.
+  > Such classes are considered as candidates for auto-detection.
- 2. When using annotation-based configuration and classpath scanning.
+  > When using annotation-based configuration and classpath scanning.

+Using Spring the component package path:

+     package org.springframework.stereotype
+     @interface
      @Component
      public class EmployeeDAOImpl implements EmployeeDAO {
          ...
      }

 In the application the **@component** defines the class as a **Bean**.